tobiasvogel/GerberStencilGenerator/README.md

 Please note that GerberStencilGenerator intentionally will not overwrite your original File, as by the nature of the Gerber Format introducing rounded corners requires replacing some simple shapes like a rectangle by a group of others to accurately represent the desired shapes.
 Therefore once the output file is written, the group of shapes cannot be changed back into a single shape as easily and retaining the original File is therefore desired and is not a Bug of the Program.

 ### What it isn't and limitations it has
-The program does is not a dedicated Gerber File Generator by itself.
+The program isn't a dedicated Gerber File Generator by itself.
 It will only modify already existing Gerber Files, you still need a PCB-Tool to generate a Gerber File in the first place.
 Another limitation (at least for now) is that GerberStencilGenerator can only edit so-called Flash-Apertures.
 Due to historical reasons, the Gerber RS-274X Format only knows four basic types of basic shapes: circles, rectangles, obround and polygons, optinally rotated, with or without a hole in it.
 These are also the only four shapes GerberStencilGenerator can actually edit.
 The Gerber Format itself also allows for what is called a Macro-Aperture, basically a custom shaped Aperture made from arbitrary combinations of the aforementioned shapes.